 These braces work in almost the exact same way that traditional braces do.
 The difference?
 They’re practically invisible!

 Ceramic braces are made of clear materials and are therefore less visible on your teeth than metal braces.
 For this reason, ceramic braces are used mainly on older teenagers and adult patients who have cosmetic concerns.

-Invisalign® straightens your teeth without wires and brackets, using a series of clear, customized removable appliances called aligners.
+Invisalign® & 3M Clear Aligners treatment straightens your teeth without wires and brackets by using a series of clear, customized removable appliances called aligners.

 What’s the major advantage of this method?
-Invisalign is completely removable when necessary.
-Take the tray out for eating, playing sports, or even giving a speech.
-Put it right back in when you’re done, with no hassle or inconvenience.
+Invisalign® & 3M Clear Aligners are completely removable when necessary.
+Take the trays out for eating, playing sports, or even giving a speech.
+Put them right back in when you’re done, with no hassle or inconvenience.

 When to See an Orthodontist

 Knowing when to schedule an appointment for yourself or a loved one can be confusing.
 How do you know when something seemingly inconvenient becomes a problem to your oral and emotional health?

 At our practice, we want to give you the tools and knowledge necessary to understand when to call and schedule an appointment regarding your oral health.
 There are a number of concerns that warrant orthodontic advice.
 Here are a few:

 - Concerns about the quality of your bite.

 While it can seem frightening and even scary to seek orthodontic care, our goal is to put you at ease and give you honest and upfront answers to the questions you may have.
 Dr. McSurdy has competently treated all of the above concerns.